bradleysigma/tirules/questions.md

 - If _Terraform_ is attached, can _The Triad_ be explored?
 - Does Saar gain a trade good from SCAVENGE when they gain _The Triad_?
 - Does an unknown relic fragment count as a fragment of its own type, or only as one of the other three types?
-- Alternatively, if a player has multiple unknown relic fragments, can they declare that they are fragment types that don't usually exist ("here is my fuchsia relic fragment, and my lavender relic fragment, and my burnt umber relic fragment...")?
+- Alternatively, if a player has multiple unknown relic fragments, can they declare that they are fragment types that don't usually exist for an additional boost ("here is my fuchsia relic fragment, and my lavender relic fragment, and my burnt umber relic fragment...")?

 ## Strategy Cards